Conservation in Indonesia

 Conservation and Biodiversity

-The conservation of Raja Ampat is imperative to the survival of the local people and the marine ecosystem.
-The archipelago is managed by a Marine Protected Area network, which is shifting the employment of the local population away from unsustainable fishing, towards sustainable ecotourism.
+The biodiversity and its conservation within Indonesia are imperative to the survival of the local people and the marine ecosystem.
+Both Raja Ampat & Komodo are Protected National Parks managed by Marine Protected Area networks, which are shifting the employment of the local populations away from unsustainable fishing, and towards sustainable ecotourism.

-The video below is titled “Guardians of Raja Ampat” by Blue Sphere Media this brilliant piece outlines the development of conservation and sustainability in the regency and the role that ecotourism has played thus far.
+This brilliant piece of work outlines the development of conservation and sustainability in the regency and the role that ecotourism has played thus far.